cuzzo/react-complete-me/README.md

 Usage
 -----

-React Complete Me is autocompletion framework built on [Facebook's React](http://facebook.github.io/react/ "React Homepage") and powered by [ElasticSearch](http://www.elasticsearch.org/ "ElasticSearch Homepage") It's build with the idea of customization in mind, and is easy to integrate.
+React Complete Me is an autocompletion framework built on [Facebook's React](http://facebook.github.io/react/ "React Homepage") and powered by [ElasticSearch](http://www.elasticsearch.org/ "ElasticSearch Homepage") It's build with the idea of customization in mind, and is easy to integrate.

 Why is this helpful?
-ElasticSearch is going to do autocomplete faster than nearly anything you've thought of, and it's so easy... your mom can use it.
+ElasticSearch autocompletes faster than nearly anything you've thought of, and it's so easy... your mom can use it.

 Dependencies
 ------------